By Mexico specialist Carolyn

 The house and its objects have been preserved exactly as they were on the day of her death.
 Hairbrushes are still knotted with hair.
 Shawls are draped on beds.
 A painting stands unfinished on her easel.
 Her wheelchair sits empty.
 Heavily influenced by Amerindian cultures, Frida’s rooms are adorned with folk art.
 Her ashes sit in a Colombian urn on a dressing table.

-Take a boat ride in Xochimilco floating gardens
+Take a boat ride in the Floating Gardens of Xochimilco

 After an hour’s train journey from the Zócalo, you enter a brightly decorated parallel universe.
 Xochimilco is the remains of an ancient canal system built by the Aztecs.
 It’s a series of waterways intersected by artificial islands where crops and flowers grow.